gburgett/XFlat/README.md

-* Sharding on XPath expressions (to be implemented)
+* Sharding by ID (implemented) or on arbitrary XPath expressions (to be implemented)
   * A table can be sharded across multiple files based on a sharding key selected by an XPath expression.
 The expression selects a part of the `Element` that is converted to a `Comparable`, then a `RangeProvider` determines which file to store the Element in.

-* ACID Transactions (to be implemented)
+* Transactions
-  * XFlat can support Transactions which can be saved and resumed.
-All uncommitted transactional data is persisted in the same file as the table data, so transactions can be resumed between program execution.
+  * XFlat supports Transactions that by default span all tables in the database.
+Currently XFlat only implements snapshot-isolation transactions, serializable transactions are planned for a future version.

 ====

 Required dependencies:
+* Java 7

 * JDOM 2
   * jdom-2.0.4.jar